GongT/baobao/@build-script/rush-tools/README.md

 Run command in every project folder.

--   rush-tools foreach -c "bash command"
+1.  rush-tools foreach -c "bash command"
--   rush-tools foreach some/javascript/file.js # or .cjs/.mjs
+1.  rush-tools foreach some/javascript/file.js # or .cjs/.mjs
--   rush-tools foreach some/typescript/file.ts # ts-node must installed
+1.  rush-tools foreach some/typescript/file.ts # ts-node must installed

 commands will have environment variables:

--   PROJECT_PATH: abosolute path to currennt folder. (always same with `pwd` at start)
+-   `PROJECT_PATH`: abosolute path to currennt folder. (always same with `pwd` at start)
--   PROJECT_NAME: package name of this project.
+-   `PROJECT_NAME`: package name of this project.

+extra (fixed) arguments allowed for script

-### check-update
+### upgrade

-Check each (dev-)depenencies version, upgrade them to latest stable version on NPM.
+Check each (dev-)depenencies version of each project, upgrade them to latest stable version on NPM.

-Need manualy run `rush update` after success.
+Need manualy run `rush update` (or `rush-tools update`) after success.

 ### list <name|path|relpath>

 Print list of projects, use for shell pipeline.

-### register-project <folder>
+### register <folder/path>

 Add a new project into `rush.json`.

 `folder` must contains a package.json file.

-## Apis:
+### create-tasks

+Create watch task for each project in VSCode tasks.json

+### create-yarn

+Create yarn workspace file in the root directory

+### create-vscode

+Create VSCode workspace file in the root directory

+### update

+1. run `rush update`
+1. run`rush update-autoinstaller` in each autoinstaller folder.

+### link-local

+Link "bin"s from each project to `common/temp/bin`

+(You may need modify `PATH` to actually use this feature)

+# API:

 For detais, see [docs/package-public.d.ts](./docs/package-public.d.ts)